-MPLS is a wonderful solution for businesses that need a private, reliable, low-latency WAN for connecting their remote offices and distributed infrastructure.
-They are expensive and have limitations, including limited bandwidth and flexibility, complex setups and reliance on a single carrier or provider.
-What was once a singular solution to fixing connection issues is no longer the case – SD-WAN offers an alternative.
+MPLS was once a wonderful solution for businesses that needed a private, reliable, low-latency WAN for connecting their remote offices and distributed infrastructure.
+Compared to modern alternatives, they are expensive and have limitations, including limited bandwidth and flexibility, complex setups and reliance on a single carrier or provider.
+What was once a singular solution to fixing connection issues is no longer the case – SD-WAN offers a much better alternative.

 You don’t have to choose between MPLS or SD-WAN, you can use them both.

 Many Ecessa customers keep their MPLS and enhance it with SD-WAN as an overlay.
 Businesses also replace their MPLS in exchange for lower cost cable and fiber connections with SD-WAN providing the encryption, control and performance improvement.
 In addition to saving money, they get more flexibility with routing and customization to make their network run faster.